-TY PE (emic Change e Program Change (THECB form required) PR OPC OSED CLASSIFICATION: ⊠ Excl usive General ☐ Major 1.
-IF THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS IS YES, THE COLLEGE MUST CONSULT LINDA DICKENS , DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DE DETERMINE IF SACSCOC APPROVAL IS REQUIRED. • Is this a new degree program • Yes 🗌 No 🔀 • Is this program being deleted ?
-Yes 🗌 No 🔀 • Does the program offer cour es that will be taught o off campus?
-Yes 🗌 No 🔀 • Will courses in this program oe delivered ele ectronic ally?
-Yes 🗌 No  2.
-EXPLAIN CHANGE TO DEGREE PROGRAM AND GIVE A DETAILED RATIONALE FOR EACH INDIVIDUAL CHANGE: Add wording to describe finance track with required accounting minor; not an academic cl Rationale: Info on this track was missing, it's included for the other tracks.
-In the "Energy Track" make required classes on separate lines rather than together with "and;" not change to the requirement, purely formatting.
+- 1. Add wording to describe finance track with required accounting minor; not an academic change.
+Rationale: Info on this track was missing, it's included for the other tracks. - In the "Energy Track" make required classes on separate lines rather than together with "and;" not a change to the requirement, purely formatting.
 Rationale: Make each required class easier to see, and make consistent that courses on same numbered line indicates a list of options. - 3.
-Rationale: This change is no below).
-The General Track of FIN 371M.
-The current re e "General Track" allow up to six hours Real Estate electives, rather than limit to three hours. male: This change is needed to allow the track with minor to accept six hours real estate (see v).
-The General Track is still differentiated from the Real Estate Track by the latter's requiren N 371M.
-The current real estate courses, particularly the electives beyond RE 358, are strongled in FIN/ACC, so it doesn't weaken the general finance track to allow six hours of RE.
-4. Remove all mention of FIN 354.
-Rationale: FIN 354 has not been offered in several years, and has been retired.
-5. fulfillment of the twelve sem limited to three hours RE ele ester hours dep tive. artment coursework, b eal Estate track requirements in y accepting up to six rather than being able to pursue an accounting 6.
-B accrediting re equiren ents no longer ajor" about free electives. mandate sixty hours non-business to free electives; student who do this track will now have three hours free electives available.

-7. Reduce "Finance Track with Required Accounting Major" from 121 to 120 hours, and remove both statements concerning 121 hours from catalog.
+In the "General Track" allow up to six hours Real Estate electives, rather than limit to three hours.
+Rationale: This change is needed to allow the track with minor to accept six hours real estate (see below).
+The General Track is still differentiated from the Real Estate Track by the latter's requirement of FIN 371M.
+The current real estate courses, particularly the electives beyond RE 358, are strongly rooted in FIN/ACC, so it doesn't weaken the general finance track to allow six hours of RE. - Remove all mention of FIN 354.
+Rationale: FIN 354 has not been offered in several years, and has been retired. - Allow "Finance Track with Required Accounting Major" to use Real Estate track requirements in fulfillment of the twelve semester hours department coursework, by accepting up to six rather than limited to three hours RE elective.
+Rationale: No benefit in excluding real estate track students from being able to pursue an accounting minor. - 6.
+Remove statement in "Finance Track with Required Accounting Major" about free electives.
+Rationale: Change in AACSB accrediting requirements no longer mandate sixty hours non-business coursework for the BBA degree, allowing the previous non-business elective hours required to convert to free electives; student who do this track will now have three hours free electives available. - 7.
+Reduce "Finance Track with Required Accounting Major" from 121 to 120 hours, and remove both statements concerning 121 hours from catalog.